 1. Asbestos-Containing Drywall Construction Materials: Comply with wet removal procedures.
 Removal shall be accomplished under negative pressure within a contained area which has an integral three-chamber wet decontamination unit.
 The full containment will consist of a double layer of 4- mil poly covering all walls not scheduled for removal and a double layer of 6- mil poly covering all floor areas not scheduled for removal within the contained area.
 Critical barriers consisting of 6-mil poly will be installed on all building openings.
-Inverted prep will not be required, however, secondary prep may be necessary directly above and adjacent to areas where drywall construction materials are scheduled to be removed.
-Negative pressure (minimum of -0.020 in/H20) will be maintained in all work areas.
+Inverted prep will not be required, however negative pressure (minimum of -0.020 in/H20) will be maintained in all work areas.
 A functioning manometer will be required to show proof of appropriate pressure.
+Where specified for removal, the drywall construction materials will be removed in their entirety including any associated overspray texture, insulation, Kraft paper, and/or fastening devices and disposed of as ACM.